 - Nail-biting, hair-pulling, skin-picking (all of which are body-focused repetitive behaviors or BFRBs), fidgeting, or compulsive snacking

 If you’re reading this and thinking, “well, yeah — isn’t that just part of ADHD?”
 In some ways, yes.

-Understimulation is generally less intense than overstimulation, but can be just as (if not more) impactful.
-Being understimulated makes it hard for ADHDers to be present in our day-to-day lives, and it can hinder our ability to carry out our responsibilities.
+Understimulation is typically less intense than overstimulation, but can be just as (if not more) troubling.
+Being understimulated makes it hard for ADHDers to be present in our day-to-day lives, and it can hinder our ability to carry out responsibilities.

-Finding the right level of stimulation for different tasks is vital for overcoming task inertia and procrastination.
-If you’re experiencing general understimulation (rather than it being a reaction to a specific task or context), try to include enjoyable activities in your routine.
+Finding the right level of stimulation for different tasks is vital for dealing with task inertia and avoiding procrastination.
+If you’re experiencing general understimulation (rather than it being a related to a specific task or stimulus), try including enjoyable activities in your routine.

 💡Pro Tip!
-"Enjoyable activities" in the above context should be something that requires active engagement from your brain, like visiting with a friend or dancing to music, rather than something you can passively absorb without thinking, such as scrolling on your phone.
-This is obviously easier said than done, but even taking five minutes to do something fun (and engaging) can drastically reduce feelings of understimulation.
+"Enjoyable activities" should be something that requires active engagement, like visiting with a friend or dancing to music, rather than something you can passively absorb without thinking - such as scrolling through social media.
+This is obviously easier said than done, but even taking five minutes to do something fun and engaging can drastically reduce feelings of understimulation.

-Having ADHD can often make you feel like you’re Goldilocks — endlessly searching for situations that aren’t too much... but also aren’t too little.
+ADHD can make you feel like you’re Goldilocks — endlessly searching for stimuli that aren’t too much... but also aren’t too little.
 Take the time to check in with yourself about what might be causing you to feel overstimulated or understimulated.